Old geezers and wheelbarrows. This is what people think about allotment gardeners. That and the idea that it supposedly saves you a bit of money.

 The fact is, supermarkets are cheaper, supplied and stocked with big quantities of veg’ at a fraction of the cost.
 There's no getting away from this.
 The real savings made by keeping an allotment are hard to gauge.
 Perhaps it can be measured against the cost of gym membership, store bought rhubarb, fancy supermarket on-the-vine cherry tomatoes?
-Perhaps the cost of seeds, fertiliser, spades, trowels, watering cans, can sneak up on you (as they do me)?
+Perhaps the cost can sneak up on you.

 “I’m not here to save money” - most allotment gardeners admit to that.